Pierro55/Automatic-Filament-Welding-Machine/README.md

 ## Disclaimer
 If you try to replicate this machine with the provided data, make sure you work safe.
 This information is provided for free under the terms of the GPL-2.0 License.
 Everything is provided without any warranty of any kind.
-Use the provided technical information at your own risk, any damage to a machine, device, yourself or similar is solely your own responsibility.
+Use the provided information at your own risk, any damage to a machine, device, yourself or similar is solely your own responsibility.